BlazeCodeDev/spotiflac-docker-vpn/README.md

 **`cap_add: NET_ADMIN, NET_RAW`** — `NET_ADMIN` lets the entrypoint configure network interfaces, routing tables, and iptables rules. `NET_RAW` is required by OpenVPN for raw socket access.
 Without these, the kill-switch cannot be applied and the VPN cannot start.

-**`volumes: spotiflac_config:/vpn`** — This named volume serves two purposes: it is where you place your `config.ovpn` (or WireGuard config) before first run, and it is where the job state file is written so downloads survive container restarts.
+**`volumes: spotiflac_config:/vpn`** — This named volume serves two purposes: it is where you place your `config.ovpn` (or WireGuard config) before first run, and it is where the app's state (job history, settings, ListenBrainz sync state) is written under `/vpn/state` so downloads survive container restarts.
+Credential files sit directly in `/vpn` locked to `0600`; the app runs unprivileged and only has access to the `/vpn/state` subdir.
 Because it is a named volume, Docker manages its lifecycle separately from the container.

 **`volumes: music:/downloads`** — All downloaded files land here.
 Mount this wherever your media library lives, or use a bind mount if you prefer a specific host path: